shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “This one only wishes to kill the undead.”

 “Understandable.”
-Other Gra stroked Gale’s head and shoulders.
+Other Gra stroked Gale’s head and under his chin.
 “What about you, cat?”

 “Me?”
 Drathalion leaned up against a tree.
 “I would run away.”

-“What?
-Are you a scaredy cat?”
+“What are you?
+A scaredy cat?”

 “I mean… run away to get in optimal shooting range.
 I am a ranger, after all.”

-“I see…”
+“Ah, I see…”

 Gra pushed a twig back into the fire.
 “I would befriend it.”
 He looked at Drathalion.

+Drathalion smiled back.

-He groaned.
+Gra groaned.

 “You ok?”
 Drathalion asked.

+Gra held his head.
 “Yeah, I just got a splitting headache.
 Something probably took the chance and got through my skin when it was thin.”

 “Well you know the one way to stop it, right?”
 Other Gra continued petting Gale.

 “What’s that?”
+Gra looked at him.

+Other Gra smiled.
 “Step on a sharp rock.
 That way you feel the pain of the rock more than your headache.”

 “Good one.”
+Gra looked down.

 “Speaking of which, I have to go.”
+Other Gra got up.

 “And find a sharp rock?”
+Drathalion snarked.

 “Yeah, so I can piss on it.”
+Other Gra walked away.

 “Ah, I gotcha.”
 Gra let Other Gra go.